SonarSonic/DrawingBotV3/docs/source/pfms.rst

     ``Values: Tone Mapped | Random | Sequenced``

-    Controls how characters are selected for at each sample point.
+    Controls how characters are selected for each sample point.

     Letters will only be considered if they pass the :term:`Character Filter` and :term:`RegEx Filter`

     - **Tone Mapped**
-        Before processing the fonts characters will be ordered from Darkest -> Brightness.
+        Before processing, the font's characters will be ordered from Darkest -> Brightest.
-        Then when selecting letters the closest match to the images luminance at the sample point will be selected.
+        Then when selecting letters, the closest match to the image's luminance at the sample point will be selected.

     - **Random**
         A random character will be selected at each position from the chosen :term:`SVG Font`

     - **Ordered**
         Will follow the order of the allowed characters.
-If a Character Filter has been added, ordered will follow it which means with this setting enabled you can write sentences which will be written in order.
+If a Character Filter has been added then that order will be followed, allowing you to write sentences.

  Character Filter

     ``Values: Text``

-    Combines with the :term:`RegEx Filter` to define which characters are allowed in the final drawing, characters must pass both filters.
+    Combines with the :term:`RegEx Filter` to define which characters are allowed in the final drawing.
+Characters must pass both filters.

-    If you leave this empty any character available in the chosen font is allowed which passes the :term:`RegEx Filter`.
+    If you leave this empty, any character available in the chosen font is allowed which passes the :term:`RegEx Filter`.

-    If you type any text in the filter, any characters included will be allowed in the final drawing, any not featured will be excluded.
+    If you type any text in the filter, only those included characters will be used in the final drawing.

  RegEx Filter